nerdslab-club/cl_data/documentation/output_parser.md

 #### Available sub-categories
 sub-categories will be used by the category router.
-1. none
-2. return_value
+1. return_value
-3. default
+2. default
-4. integer
+3. integer
-5. float
+4. float
-6. list
+5. list
-7. bool
+6. bool
-8. word
+7. word
-9. placeholder
+8. placeholder

 #### Available sub-sub-categories
 sub-sub-categories will not be used by category router.